xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 </details>

 **<details><summary>Key (Jira)</summary>**
-Represents an ID of the Jira issue you have linked a test case/test result to.
+Represents the ID of a Jira issue you have linked a test case/test result to.

-In Katalon TestOps, you link a test case to Jira Requirements and link a test result to a Jira Defect.
+In Katalon TestOps, you link a test case to Jira Requirements and link a test result (if the test run fails) to a Jira Defect.
 </details>

 **<details><summary>Last Ping (Agent)</summary>**